MartinThoma/hwr-experiments/README.md

 Experiments for handwriting recognition

+## Notice

+This repository is mainly for internal usage.
+If you want to get the data, please have a view at [write-math.com/data](http://write-math.com/data)

 ## Update an existing classifier

 If you have new data, but don't want to change the classifier (hence: no